samster395/samster395.github.io/_posts/2020-2-13-3D-Pictures.md

 I then made a small paper background and painted both (badly) and made a small frame in Tinkercad and printed [this](https://www.thingiverse.com/thing:252254) stand.

-I hope this helps others to make cool little 3D pictures.
+I hope this helps others to make cool little (or big) 3D pictures.